 life of fruitfulness –

-Deacons had vital ministries in the early church, having much authority in the
+Deacons holding vital ministries in the early church have much authority in the

 ministry with the people, and were for that reason often spiritually gifted

-hundreds of people into the light of Christ.
-Paul
+hundreds of people into the light of Christ, Timothy would stay behind for a

-and organize the church and teach the pastors the true doctrines of the faith
+them and teach them the true doctrines of the faith

 (159j) Works of the devil